 One important difference between pet insurance and most human insurance plans is that pet insurance is a reimbursement program, meaning you will be expected to pay for veterinary services up front, and then be reimbursed by the insurance company later.

 In the case of unforeseen illness or expensive emergency, pet insurance can be a lifesaver!
-It’s offers great security for accident-prone puppies, high energy teenagers, and slow old dogs, too.
-There’s never a bad time to insure your dog.
+It offers great security for accident-prone puppies, high-energy teenagers, and slow old dogs, too.

 What does pet insurance cover?